ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/custom_experiences.md

 ## Bindings

-Bindings are special attributes that bring it all together by linking an element’s proper to an expression.
+Bindings are special attributes that bring it all together by linking an element’s property to an expression.
 A binding is a special attribute in the form `[property]` .
 This links an element’s property to a state.
 Use bindings to update text, change an image’s size, or allow users to specify appearances.

 Read more about [bindings here](../../../components/reference/amp-bind.md#bindings) and see a full list of bindable attributes for [AMP components](../../../components/reference/amp-bind.md#amp-component-specific-attributes) and [HTML elements](../../../components/reference/amp-bind.md#html-attributes).